glebec/left-recursion/README.md

 - features a production rule of the form `A = A ... | ...` which loops on itself immediately, or...
 - a set of production rules `A = B ... | ...`, `B = C ... | ...`, `C = A ... | ...` which loop around eventually.

-The key issue is that the loop is the _leftmost_ path the parser takes.
-Parsers are allowed to be recursive, so long as other possibilities are tried _first_.
+Parsers are allowed to be recursive, so long as there exists the possibility for the parser to exit the loop.
 A parser cannot **unconditionally** recurse on itself – that is recursion without a base case, a classic programming error.

 ### Attempting a Fix